 There are a number of exhilarating rides and attractions at Walt Disney World that will keep your adrenaline pumping throughout your holiday.
 At Space Mountain, guests blast through a tunnel before being blasted ‘into space’ on this thrilling ride at the Magic Kingdom.
 The ride involves scaling a 180-feet tall mountain prior to hurtling down a twisting and turning tunnel in the dark, all whilst you see shooting stars and listen to the futuristic sounds being pumped out by the sound system.
 One of the most popular rides at Walt Disney World is the Toy Story Midway Mania, a 4D shooting gallery that lets guests try their hand at rootin’ tootin’ Western-style shooting games, with increasing difficulty levels and a surprise ‘Easter egg’ that alters the game and exposes secret extra targets that only the best shooters will be able to hit.
 The Big Thunder Mountain Railroad features a runaway mine train built into the 200-foot mountain of Magic Kingdom’s Frontierland.
 If you’re looking for a different kind of thrilling, try the Rock n’Roller Coaster, which stars Aerosmith – or their songs at least – and sends guests hurtling from zero to 60mph in around a minute before three loops.

-When it comes to enjoying a ‘sun, sea and sand’ experience, Walt Disney World has a couple of water parks and constantly basks in warm sunshine all year round.
+When it comes to enjoying a ‘sun, sea and sand’ experience, Disney holidays will have you covered, as it is home to a couple of water parks and constantly basks in warm sunshine all year round.
 Of course, with a name like the Sunshine State, Florida has plenty of lovely beaches to enjoy if you crave a day at a real beach rather than a water park.
 The closest beach to Disney World takes a little over an hour by car to reach and is situated to the south east of Orlando in Cocoa Beach.
 You can combine history with a traditional beach experience by heading to the Cocoa Beach Pier, a famous historical pier that reaches for 800 feet into the Atlantic and has a number of gift shops, a fishing area and five restaurants.
 Other nearby beaches include the self-titled ‘world’s most famous beach’, at Daytona, which extends for 23 miles along the coastline and even has drivable areas.
 To experience Florida in its natural state, head to the Canaveral National Seashore to explore the 24 miles of unspoilt beach, with sand dunes and a lagoon.
 Here you can enjoy plenty of fun activities including fishing, canoeing, surfing, boating and embark on a guided boat tour.

 Being a family-friendly amusement resort, Walt Disney World doesn’t have any buzzing nightclubs to speak of.
 When it comes to evening entertainment, it’s important to note that each of the individual theme parks within the resort have their own independent opening hours.
 Some theme parks such as the Magic Kingdom Park have extra ‘magic’ hours, extended opening times and are available to guests of certain Walt Disney World Resort hotels to help them enjoy additional time at the park outside of normal operating hours.
 The water parks here both close at 5pm, while many of the theme parks including Epcot Future World and Epcot World Showcase shut at 9pm, Disney’s Hollywood Studios at 9.30pm and Magic Kingdom Park ordinarily shuts at 10pm daily.
 The long opening hours make it easier for you to enjoy all the rides you want during your visit, stop for lunch and dinner, and give your food time to digest before set off on rides again.
 It also gives you a chance to fit in some leisure activities like golf and shopping.